JoshOrndorff/nth-caller-game/README.md

 ```

 ## Writing a UI
 We'll write our user interface in HTML and javascript so that users can play the game in a web browser.
-We use the `fetch` to make calls to the server.
+We use `fetch` to make calls to the server.
 If you're not familiar with fetch, you can get a [crash course](https://www.youtube.com/watch?v=Oive66jrwBs) or just copy-paste the code I've written for you.

 For now, the index.html contains some brief instructions, controls to register a new game, and a reference to our client-side javascript.
 ```